Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

 \subsection{Systematic errors}

-Here, the impact of potential sources of systematic errors on the measured two-point angular cross-correlation function is investigated and how they are taken into account in the measurement is described.
+In this section, the impact of potential sources of systematic errors on the measured two-point angular cross-correlation function is investigated and how they are taken into account in the measurement is described.